 You should focus on solving a problem that people immediately pull out their wallets for.
 You want them to say, “This is what I’ve been looking for!
 This will solve my problem, big time.”

-For many startups, a big reason why they fail is because they create a “vitamin” business, product, or service — something that is “nice to have” but isn’t a “must have.”
+For many ventures, a big reason why they fail is because they create a “vitamin” business, product, or service — something that is “nice to have” but isn’t a “must have.”

 What’s the first thing to get cut out of the budget?
 Nice to haves.
-Startups need to find a pain point, solve it, and build must-have products and services to succeed.
+Ventures need to find a pain point, solve it, and build must-have products and services to succeed.

 This isn’t to say that “vitamin” products and services aren’t useful or that you should cast away your product or service because it falls into this category.
 “Vitamin” services and products help to improve performance.
 They provide a luxury, and there’s definitely a market for luxury products and services.